May 25, 2022

-[UPDATE - the post was moved to a new nearby location and re-launched in May 2022].
+[UPDATE - the post was moved to a new nearby location and re-launched in late 2022].

 The Cape Elizabeth Land Trust maintains five photo monitoring stations to enable citizen science monitoring of environmental changes in our local ecosystems.
 Through these locations and accompanying education programs, we hope to foster climate change literacy, scientific engagement, and connections to nature in our community.
 This project began in 2021 with financial support from the Casco Bay Estuary Partnership.